jkanschik/learning-lean/differentialGeometry/manifolds.md

 ### API to provide the derivative as a map of tangent bundles

+The following two definitions give the derivative of a function as a map of tangent bundles.
+They simply reformulate `mderiv` and `mderivWithin` in terms of the tangent bundles `TangentBundle I M` and `TangentBundle I' M'`.

 [tangentMapWithin](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/MFDeriv/Defs.html#tangentMapWithin)
 : The derivative within a set, as a map between the tangent bundles.

 [tangentMap](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/MFDeriv/Defs.html#tangentMap)
-: The derivative, as a map between the tangent bundles
+: `tangentMap f` is the derivative, as a map between the tangent bundles.